m4mbr3/cot-llvm/README.md

 In 2007 Psi-SSA form has been improved by F. De Ferriere in [4] extending the psi-function concept to work also with partial predicated instruction set.
 The only difference in the representation is that when a psi operation is created as a replacemente for a phi operation some of its arguments may be defined by operations that cannot be predicated.

 Basing on these previous work I implemented those concept inside llvm/clang compiler suite in such a way during the if-conversion on the program in SSA form all the phi nodes are converted into psi node.
 And afterwards all those new nodes are lowered depending the architecture we are dealing with.
-In the current implementation the lowering phase is implemented for the hexagon targer.
+In the current implementation the lowering phase is implemented for the hexagon target.